Written by Morris Johnson

-Network policies can be configured to grant access that complies with conditions such as: Active Directory security groups, organisational units, user certificates, windows patching requirements, Multi-Factor Authentication, and many others.
+Network policies can be configured to grant access that complies with conditions such as: Active Directory security groups, organizational units, user certificates, windows patching requirements, Multi-Factor Authentication, and many others.

 This allows each user to have their own set of unique credentials, eliminating the reliance on a single network password which can be easily stolen by threat actors.

 How Secure is 802.1x?